 Migraines are more than just severe headaches.
-They are a neurological condition, and within this category of migraines, there are a number of different types that are distinguished by some of the accompanying symptoms.
+They are a neurological condition.
+Within the category of migraines, there are a number of different types that vary in symptoms.
 Here are some of those different types of migraines and a natural means of getting some relief.

-While most migraines include a moderate to severe headache, sensory sensitivities, and nausea, certain types of migraines come with their own symptom set.
+While most episodes include a moderate to severe headache, sensory sensitivities, and nausea, certain types of migraines come with their own symptom set.
 Here are some examples.

 Upper cervical chiropractic provides help for migraine sufferers by going after a common underlying cause, a misalignment of the atlas (C1 vertebra).
 If you suffer from migraines (including the types noted above), especially if you have a history of head or neck trauma, set up a consultation with an upper cervical chiropractor near you to learn more.